How To Decide Between Two Great Candidates

 Examine previous employers for culture fit

-If your culture is vastly different from that of the other employers this candidate has worked for in the past, it might sway your decision in another direction, or at the very least, be worth asking them about.
+If your culture is vastly different from that of the other employers this candidate has worked for in the past, it might sway your decision in another direction or, at the very least, be worth asking them about.

 Consider each candidate’s interest level

 Also, consider practicalities like salary and benefits.
-Is one candidate likely to be more affordable than the other or come onboard with less negotiating?
+Is one candidate likely to be more affordable than the other or come on board with less negotiating?
 Depending on your financial constraints and the person’s level in the organization, these factors could make a significant difference in which of them is the preferred applicant.

-See what your gut says
+Consider your gut

 Remind yourself you’d be happy with either candidate